Jixian-Jia-Lax/OSTEP-Chapter5/README.md

 Question 7: There is no output from printf().

 Chapter 6:
 For context switch measurement, the result is 4.045050ms for each swich (running on Amazon EC2 sercer, CPU affinity set to be a single CPU).
 For System call measurement, the reasut is 0.003956 ms for each getpid() (running on Macbook).

+Chapter 7:
+Question 1: For SJF,the average reponse time is 200 seconds and the average turnaround time is 400 seconds.
+For FIFO, the average reponse time is 200 seconds and the average turnaround time is 400 seconds.

+Question 2: For SJF,the average reponse time is 133.33 seconds and the average turnaround time is 333.33 seconds.
+For FIFO, the average reponse time is 133.33 seconds and the average turnaround time is 333.33 seconds.

+Question 3: For RR, the average reponse time is 1 seconds and average turnaround time is 456.67 seconds.

+Question 4: For such workloads that all jobs arrive at the same time and we also assume FIFO alwaysy starts from shorter jobs.
+Or for workloads that all jobs arrive at the same time and have the same size.

+Question 5: For workloads that all jobs arrive at the same time and have the same size, with the quantum length equals to the size of each job.

+Question 6: The response time with SJF increases almost linearly as job lengths increase.

+Question 6: The response time with RR increases almost linearly as quantum increases.